jmuehlig/perf-cpp/README.md

 # Switch to the repository folder
 cd perf-cpp

-# Optional: Switch to the latest stable version
+# Optional: Switch to this development version
-git checkout v0.11.1
+git checkout v0.12-dev

 # Build the library (in build/)
 # Note: -DBUILD_EXAMPLES=1   can be used to compile examples